mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 This feature is available to customers on an Enterprise Plan.

 An "Admin" Organization is a special type of Organization that contains Single Sign-On settings and Claimed Domains.
-It can have users, but these will typically be administrative users.
+It can have Organization Members, but you should only add administrative users to the Admin Organization to manage security.
+The [SCIM](/docs/access-security/single-sign-on/overview#scim) process will add Users as Organization Members.

 An "Admin" Organization is different from a regular Organization in that it will not have Projects, Teams, a Plan or Billing, or Service Accounts.
-Other than administrators, Users will not see the Admin Organization or interact with it directly.
+Other than administrators (those with Admin or Owner roles), any Organization Members will not see the Admin Organization or interact with it directly.

 > ❗ If you use Azure for SSO, contact Mixpanel before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”